firecracker-microvm/firecracker-containerd/docs/getting-started.md

   `firecracker` located in its working directory.
 A fully-qualified path to the `firecracker` binary is recommended, as the working directory typically changes every execution when run by containerd.
-* `kernel_image_path` (required) - A path where the kernel image file is located.
+* `kernel_image_path` (optional) - A path where the kernel image file is located.
 A fully-qualified path is recommended.
+If left undefined, the runtime looks for a file named `/var/lib/firecracker-containerd/runtime/default-vmlinux.bin`.
 * `kernel_args` (optional) - Arguments for the kernel command line.
 If left undefined, the runtime specifies "console=ttyS0 noapic reboot=k panic=1 pci=off nomodules rw".
-* `root_drive` (required) - A path where the root drive image file is located.
+* `root_drive` (optional) - A path where the root drive image file is located.
 A fully-qualified path is recommended.
+If left undefined, the runtime looks for a file named `/var/lib/firecracker-containerd/runtime/default-rootfs.img`.
 * `cpu_count` (required) - The number of vCPUs to make available to a microVM.
 * `cpu_template` (required) - The Firecracker CPU emulation template.
 Supported values are "C3" and "T2".